ASANA Softball World Series Playing Rules

 Coaching Attire: Coaches must be neatly attired, dressed uniformly and in accordance with the color code of the team.

-ASA: Ejected Player must vacate field / grounds and have no contact with team participants or umpires during the game.
+Ejected Players: Ejected Players must vacate the field / grounds and have no contact with team participants or umpires during the game.
 Any flagrant misconduct by the ejected player shall be subject to ASANA Tournament Director and Protest committee determination of playing status.

-The new ASA Rule 6: Pitching Regulation (Slow Pitch), Section 3 Legal Delivery Paragraph H WILL NOT BE ADOPTED by ASANA.
-ASANA will remain using the rule that the ball must be delivered with perceptible arc and reach a height of at least six (6) feet from the ground while not to exceed a maximum height of twelve (12) from the ground.
+The new USA Softball Rule 6: Pitching Regulation (Slow Pitch), Section 3 Legal Delivery Paragraph H WILL NOT BE ADOPTED by ASANA.
+ASANA will remain using the rule that the ball must be delivered with a perceptible arc and reach a height of at least six (6) feet from the ground while not exceeding a maximum height of twelve (12) from the ground.